clearhead/clearhead/CONTRIBUTING.md

 ## License

-By contributing you agree that your contributions will be licensed under the same license as this project.
+By contributing you agree that your contributions will be licensed under the same [LICENSE](LICENSE) as this project.